hiddenasbestos/ImageTools/readme.md

 **Notes**

-* The border on the left (when shifting) and right (when the source width is not an exact multiple of 8) is assumed to contain pixels of index 0.
+* The border on the left (when shifting) and right (when the source width is not an exact multiple of bytes/words) is set to index 0.

 ---